Aeron/ikev2-strongswan-vpn/README.md

 #### (Un)Installation

-Copy a resulting `ikev2-vpn.mobileconfig` file on a macOS machine, then add it by double-click, or transfer it on an iOS device via AirDrop.
-Also, it can be stored in iCloud Files, and added from there.
+Copy the resulting `ikev2-vpn.mobileconfig` file on a macOS machine, then add it by double-clicking.
+Or transfer it on an iOS device via AirDrop.
+Also, it can be stored in iCloud Files and added from there.

-To install it, search “Profile” in a device settings.
-It will display all profiles waiting to be installed.
-Simply proceed from there: click on a profile, then click “install”, and authorize it.
+To install it, search “Profile” in the device settings.
+It will display all profiles waiting for installation.
+Proceed from there: click on a profile, then click an “install” button, and authorize it.
 As a result, there must be a new VPN added with a familiar name.

 To remove a VPN service, search “Profile” in a device settings, then delete a